ptchankue/microservices/README.md

 A simple model for the Todo was chosen, it is comprised of the following firlds:

-- description: is a string that describes the task that has to be,
+- **description**: is a string that describes the task that has to be,
-- due_at: is a date that specifies the deathline for the current task,
+- **due_at**: is a date that specifies the deathline for the current task,
-- completed: is a boolean that specifies whether the task is completed or not,
+- **completed**: is a boolean that specifies whether the task is completed or not,
-- author: is a string that is automatically generated using the token that is passed when creating a task.
+- **author**: is a string that is automatically generated using the token that is passed when creating a task.
 The TodoService retrieves the user linked to that token from the UserService.

 A custom middleware is created to enrich the incoming requests with the complete user information (username, user id, first name, last name,...)